HarvardPL/formulog/docs/tutorial/tutorial.md

 pred_wf(_G, p_bool(_B), b_bool).
 ```

-The rules for most the other constructs is straightforward:
+The rules are straightforward for most of the other constructs:

 ```
 pred_wf(_G, p_int(_I), b_int).